hanzov69/discord-printerbot/README.md

 - 📝 All commands prefixed with `pb` (e.g., `/pbabout`)
 - 🔧 Easy to extend with new commands
 - ⚡ Built with Discord.js v14
+- 📡 Webhook endpoint for receiving external notifications
+- 💾 Persistent storage for announce channels (file or PostgreSQL)

 ## Prerequisites